Clarksville-Montgomery County under Flood Watch until late tonight - Clarksville Online

-Nashville, TN – The National Weather Service (NWS) has issued a Flood Watch for Clarksville-Montgomery County and part of Middle Tennessee.
+Nashville, TN – The National Weather Service (NWS) has issued a Flood Watch for Clarksville-Montgomery County as well as parts of Middle Tennessee.

-Flooding caused by excessive rainfall continues to be possible.
-Excessive runoff may result in flooding of rivers, creeks, streams, and other low-lying and flood-prone locations.
+Flooding concerns will continue Thursday night, February 24th, and into Friday morning as additional rain falls on saturated grounds.
+River and stream flooding will continue into the weekend.

+Already significant flooding has been reported across the watch area and continuing rainfall through Thursday night will further worsen conditions.

 Those living in areas prone to flooding should be prepared to take action should flooding develop.